alex0000-ops/Cybersecurity-of-AI/pages/Evasion attack.md

 -
 -
 - ## Projected Gradient Descent (PGD)
+- PGD operates by applying small but iteratively adjusted perturbations to the input data, aimed at maximizing the model's prediction error.
+It's a more refined approach where the attacker can control the size of these perturbations and the number of iterations, allowing a careful balance between making the adversarial examples effective and keeping them undetectable.
+-
 - Advantage of PGD:
 	- **Robust Adversarial Examples**:
 	  PGD is known for generating adversarial examples that are robust across